raspberrypilearning/comic-character/en/step_3.md

 ## Add form input fields

-In this step, you will use form input fields to design an interactive webpage where users can create their own superhero.
+In this step, you will use form input fields to design an interactive web page where users can create their own superhero.

 However, you will create the functionality for your form and buttons in the next step.